gigoiy/gigoiy/README.md

 - 👋 What's going on lads!
 I’m @gigoiy
 - 👀 I’m interested in everything outdoors (Flyfishing, Camping, Hunting, etc.) and everything computer engineering (Coding, Microcontrollers, etc.)
 - 🌱 I’m currently learning the Rust Programming Language!
-- 💞️ I’m looking to collaborate on nothing.
-I'm a lone wolf.
+- 💞️ I’m always down for collabs!
+It's a great way to learn off of others!
 - 📫 How to reach me: kbelesca@aol.com

 <!---